-Objective: To make sure all workers are kept up to date with how safety measures are being implemented or updated.
+Objective: To make sure all workers on site are kept up to date with how safety measures are being implemented or updated.

-Ongoing engagement with workers (including through trade unions or employee representative groups) to monitor and understand any unforeseen impacts of changes to working environments.
+Ongoing engagement with workers (including through t rades unions or employee representative groups) to monitor and understand any unforeseen impacts of changes to work environments. king